Spectra of random networks in the weak clustering regime: Introduction

-\emph{Introduction.---} Many works have been devoted to the study of how intrinsic topological properties of networks interfere in the performance of a given dynamical process.
-Examples of such properties are the presence of triangles~\cite{mcgraw2005clustering,hackett2011cascades,house2011epidemic}, degree-degree correlations~\cite{moreno2003epidemic,boguna2003absence,sorrentino2006synchronization,noh2007percolation,gleeson2008cascades} or modular organization~\cite{gleeson2008cascades,liu2005epidemic,oh2005modular,park2006synchronization}.
-The main motivation of these studies relies on the fact that the majority of dynamical processes studied are analytical treatable in networks generated through the configuration model.
-These networks present different properties from real-world maps, mainly in the limit of a large number of nodes.
-To overcome this discrepancy between random networks and real-world structures, many network models have been proposed in order to create random networks that can mimic properties observed in real-world topologies.
-For instance, recent random models are able to generate networks presenting transitivity~\cite{newman2009random,miller2009percolation}, assortativity~\cite{xulvi2004reshuffling} and distributions of pre-defined subgraphs~\cite{gleeson2009bond,karrer2010random}.
+Many studies have been devoted to the investigation of how intrinsic topological properties of networks interfere in the performance of a given dynamical process~\cite{Arenas08:PR,pastor2015epidemic,rodrigues2016kuramoto}.
+Examples of such properties are the presence of triangles, degree-degree correlations and modular organization.
+The main motivation of these studies relies on the fact that the majority of dynamical processes addressed are analytically treatable in networks generated through the configuration model.
+These networks exhibit different properties from real-world maps, mainly in the limit of a large number of nodes.
+To overcome this discrepancy between random networks and real-world structures, many network models have been proposed in order to create random networks that mimic properties observed in real-world topologies.
+For instance, recent random models are able to generate networks presenting transitivity~\cite{newman2009random,miller2009percolation,gleeson2009bond} and distributions of pre-defined subgraphs~\cite{karrer2010random,ritchie2017generation}.